irebuf/dncs-lab/README.md

 <a name="r2-c"></a>

 ### Router-2
 In the Subnet B we have already explain the `router-2` codes.
-We talk about OSPF protocol in depth.
+There we talked about OSPF protocol in depth.
 Now we well explain the code we use in order to set up the Subnet C.
 ```
-ip link set dev eth2 up
+ip link set dev eth1 up
-ip add add 192.168.173.2/30 dev eth2
+ip add add 192.168.172.230/30 dev eth1
-ip link set eth2 up
+ip link set eth1 up
 ```
-Initially we bring eht2 up.
-Then we assign an IPv4 address to the interface eht2.
+Initially we bring eht1 up.
+Then we assign an IPv4 address to the interface eht1.
 The third line activate the link.

+#### IP
+The `router-2` has on port eth1 the IP 192.168.172.230.
+This Subnet has 30 bits used for the net; as a result only the last 2 bits are dedicated to the host (2 addresses are taken from address space and broadcast).

 <a name="h2c-c"></a>
 ### Host-2-c